 Ultimately, women's most useful contribution to the global economy is not merely to press for new policies and procedures (such as expanded maternity and paternity leave), but rather to seek to gradually transform the assumptions, the metaphors, and the core values by which global businesses make decisions and allocate human and material resources.

-GROVEWELL's coaching enables women to figure out how to do this within their own corporate culture.
+GROVEWELL's coaching enables women to do this within their own corporate cultures.

-Before your firm rolls out coaching for executive and managerial women, shouldn't you talk with us?
+Before your firm rolls out coaching for women leaders, shouldn't you talk with us?